 Either way, the result is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C has morphed into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Just make sure the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and verify that they are not impeded by furniture or curtains.

-- Call Fras-Air/General Service Experts Heating & Air Conditioning.
+- Call Fras-Air/General Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.